Is a vegan diet healthy?

 Protein

-This macronutrient is one that people starting a plant-based diet are often concerned about, however, peas, lentils and beans are good sources of plant-based protein.
-Anyone starting a vegan diet can take comfort from the fact that there is no evidence to suggest vegans eating a varied, plant-based diet are likely to be deficient in protein.
+This macronutrient is one that people starting a plant-based diet are often concerned about, however, peas, lentils and beans are useful sources of plant-based protein.
+Anyone starting a vegan diet may also take comfort from the fact that there is no evidence to suggest vegans who enjoy a varied diet are likely to be deficient in protein.

 Vitamin B12

-Very low intakes may lead to anaemia and impair the nervous system.
-Most vegans obtain adequate amounts of vitamin B12, although there are a few groups who may be at greater risk – these include the elderly whose absorption may be compromised, long-term vegans who avoid fortified foods, such as raw or macrobiotic vegans, and breastfed infants of vegan mothers whose own intake of B12 is low.
+Some people are at greater risk of deficiency.
+These include the elderly, long-term vegans who avoid fortified foods, such as those following a raw or macrobiotic diet, and breastfed infants of vegan mothers whose own intake of B12 is low.

 Vitamin D

-Vitamin D plays an important role in the health of our bones, teeth and muscles.
-As well as being found in a limited number of foods, vitamin D can be made by the action of sunlight on the skin.
-A daily intake of 10mcg is recommended, although this is difficult to achieve through diet alone, and may be a particular issue in the winter months when we are exposed to less sunlight.
-When considering a supplement, its worth remembering that some products are not vegan-friendly – look for vitamin D derived from lichen or vitamin D2.
+Plays an important role in the health of our bones, teeth and muscles.
+Found in a limited number of foods, vitamin D can be made by the action of sunlight on the skin.
+A daily intake of 10mcg is recommended, although this is difficult to achieve through diet alone, and may be a particular issue in during winter months when we are exposed to less sunlight.
+For this reason, all adults and not just vegans, are advised to consider a daily supplement providing 10mcg from October to March.
+Be aware that not all vitamin D supplements are vegan-friendly so look for a product supplying vitamin D derived from lichen or in the form - vitamin D2

 Calcium

-We typically associate calcium with bone health but it’s also necessary for nerve and muscle function and blood clotting.
-A vegan diet can adequately provide your calcium requirements.
-Vegan food sources include calcium-set tofu, fortified plant milks and yogurt alternatives as well as leafy greens, including kale and pak choi and nuts and seeds such as chia seeds and almonds.
+Often associated with bone health, calcium is also necessary for nerve and muscle function and blood clotting.
+A vegan diet can provide your calcium requirements if you include calcium-set tofu, fortified plant milks and yogurts as well as leafy greens, including kale and pak choi, and nuts and seeds such as chia seeds and almonds.

 Iron

-Iron deficiency is common for meat-eaters and vegans alike, especially among women of reproductive age.
+Iron deficiency is common for both meat-eaters and vegans alike, especially among women of reproductive age.
 However, there are plenty of vegan food sources – these include lentils, chickpeas, beans, nuts, seeds and dried apricots and fortified breakfast cereals.
+Check out our expert guide for everything you need to know about iron in your diet.

 Iodine

-We need iodine for thyroid hormones – these hormones control our metabolism and, as such, determine how fast our cells work.
-Plant foods, with the exception of sea vegetables, tend to vary in content and on the whole contain very low levels of iodine.
-Sea vegetables may not be appropriate because they may be contaminated or contain elevated levels.
-This means a non-seaweed supplement may be the most reliable source.
+Iodine is needed for thyroid hormones, these control our metabolism and, as such, determine how fast our cells work.
+Plant foods tend to vary in content and on the whole contain very low levels of iodine.
+This means a supplement may be the most reliable vegan source.

 Omega-3 fatty acids